 If two teaspoons of baking soda sounds like a lot, keep in mind that we are using A LOT of acid – 1/2 cup of lemon juice to be precise.
 Because this cake uses a relatively high amount of baking soda, you want to make sure you use the full amount of lemon juice.
 Otherwise, you’ll have an excess of baking soda leftover after the reaction, which will lend the cake an unpleasant soapy taste.
 Also, please use FRESHLY SQUEEZED lemon juice.
 Since this is a lemon cake, you must use fresh lemon juice to get that lovely, bright lemon flavor; no plastic bottles of juice!

 My second ingredient note concerns the extra virgin olive oil.
-As this is a vegan cake, there will be no butter, but even if this weren’t a strictly vegan cake, I’d choose oil over butter as the source of fat.
-That’s because cakes baked with oil tend to bake up with a lighter, more even crumb and stay tender and moist compared to cakes baked with butter, which tend to dry out more.
+As this is a vegan cake, there will be no butter.
+Even before becoming I vegan, I preferred baking cakes with oil over butter (or mixing the two) because cakes baked with oil tend to bake up with a lighter, more even crumb and stay tender and moist compared to cakes baked with butter, which tend to dry out more.

 If you’re curious about the science, it’s largely due to two factors.
 First, oil weighs less than butter, resulting in cakes with a lighter texture.
 Second, while all oils are 100% fat, most standard butters (at least in the U.S.) are only 80% fat and contain a significant percent of water; that water intensifies the gluten found in flour, resulting in denser, drier cakes.